 • Frustration.

-• Physical and emotional dependence.
+• Physical and emotional dependencies.

-• Chronic medication overuse/misuse.
+• Chronic medication overuse or misuse.

 • Referral to a sleep expert.